Roy Childs

 Roy Alan Childs Jr. (January 4, 1949 – May 22, 1992) was an American libertarian essayist and critic.
+Similar to Karl Hess and like Samuel Edward Konkin III, Childs saw himself as left-libertarian.

 Career

 Childs edited the magazine Libertarian Review from 1977 until it folded in 1981.
 He was also a research fellow and later a policy analyst with the Cato Institute from 1982 to 1984.
 Childs's most visible public role was as lead book reviewer for Laissez Faire Books in which he produced a number of memorable short essays.
 He held this position from 1984 until his death.

 Views

 Childs counted among his early influences Ayn Rand, Ludwig von Mises, Rose Wilder Lane and Robert LeFevre.

 In his essay "An Open Letter to Ayn Rand", Childs rejected Objectivism as being true libertarianism, asserting that the establishment of government is in violation of self-ownership and the non-aggression principle.
 In the 1960s, Childs endorsed anarcho-capitalism, but he later expressed doubts about anarchism.
 In the 1960s, Ayn Rand wrote an essay entitled "America's Persecuted Minority: Big Business".
 Childs responded with an essay entitled "Big Business and the Rise of American Statism", writing: "To a large degree it has been and remains big businessmen who are the fountainheads of American statism".
 In 1982, Childs gave a lecture at the Libertarian Party of New York convention on the origins and consequences of Ronald Reagan's foreign policy and stated his opposition to an interventionist foreign policy.